Prenauer/SAMBA/README.md

 ## SAMBA
 CRISPR Screen analysis with moderated Bayesian statistics and aggregated gene scoring (SAMBA).
+Note that this is a working version, but there is a more finalized version coming soon.

 ## Install